Matsadura/ALX_Time_Saver/README.md

      * Extracts all the functions prototypes of a certain project and appends them in a "main.h" file.
      * Creates all the project files.
      * Extracts all the test files aka "x-main.c" to files aka "taskx.c" (to be compitable with compiling via VIM with F5)
-5. Necessary Files Maker
-     * Creates all the files needed

 ## Installation